willdeuschle/Flask-GraphQL-Subscriptions-Transport/README.md

 subscription_server = SubscriptionServer(app, subscription_manager)
 ```

-To properly enable the subscriptions transport, which relies on [Flask-SocketIO](https://github.com/miguelgrinberg/Flask-SocketIO) for the websocket implementation, start up your server as follows:
+To properly enable the subscriptions transport, which relies on [Flask-SocketIO](https://github.com/miguelgrinberg/Flask-SocketIO) for its websocket implementation, start your server like so:

 ```
-# get our setup from app.py
+# manage.py file #

 from app import app, subscription_server

 # enable asynchronicity